11 Days Honeymoon Historical Holiday in Egypt Tour Details

 High Dam at Aswan

-Take a romantic private excursion to one of Aswan’s most stunning contemporary monuments, which was built between 1960 and 1970 to protect the valuable Nubian landmarks from the flood.
+You travel to a top-notch restaurant where you enjoy a wonderful lunch before spending the night in an Aswan hotel.
 The incredible Aswan High Dam is very significant for Egypt’s economic, social, and political existence since it significantly impacted the country’s way of life by providing an abundance of energy.

 The Unfinished Obelisk